 This course builds on concepts covered in NUR 148 and NUR 248 with an emphasis on critical and life threatening conditions and disease processes.
 The nursing process will be utilized to discuss related materials including assessment and recognition of complications, abnormal lab/diagnostic findings, and medical and nursing interventions for each complex health condition.
 Emphasis will be placed on collaboration of the interdisciplinary team.
 Learning will be reinforced in lab and clinical experiences.
-3 lecture hours, 2 lab hours, 3 clinical hours
+4 lecture hours, 6 clinical hours

-NUR 278 Community Health and Mental Health Concepts Prerequisite: Second year standing in ADN program
+NUR 278 Community Health and Mental Health Concepts 4 cr. hrs.
+Prerequisite: Second year standing in ADN program